-A note about lab reports that everyone should be aware of.
+A note about diamond lab reports that everyone should be aware of.

-When you are shopping for a piece of diamond jewelry, the lab grading report is an important document that helps you understand what you are buying.
-Among other uses, a grading report (certificate) from a reliable gemological lab also acts as a security screen against treated and synthetic diamonds.
+When you are shopping for a piece of diamond jewelry, the lab report which grades the quality of your diamond is an important document that helps you understand what you are buying.
+Among other uses, diamond lab reports from a reliable gemological lab also act as a security screen against treated and synthetic diamonds.

-Lab reports are what describe a gemstone or diamond.
-They are also what drives the price.
+Diamond Lab reports are what drive the price.
 What you may not know is that all diamond grades are subjective opinions.
-They are graded by human eyes and subject to human error.
-No lab can accurately identify the origin of colored gemstones or diamonds to a legal standard.
+Diamonds are graded by human eyes and therefore subject to human error.
+Also, No lab can accurately identify the origin of colored gemstones or diamonds to a legal standard.

-It is entirely possible that a diamond sent to two different labs will come back with a different grade.
+A diamond sent to two different labs could come back with different grades.

 Further, not all labs are created equal.

 It is useful to understand the differences between the various major gemological institutes.
-You see, each lab uses its own grading system and categories.
-As a result, a report from one institute may have shown different results from a report issued by another lab for the same diamond.
+You see, different lab have different standards and some labs outside the US are not as rigid in their training.
+As a result, a report from one institute may show different results from a report issued by another lab for the same diamond.